Denmark Travel Information

 The international country code for Denmark is +45.

-Travellers arriving from an EU country with duty-paid goods purchased in an EU country are allowed 800 cigarettes, 400 cigarillos, 200 cigars, or 1 kilogram of tobacco, and 10 litres of spirits.
-Residents of non-EU countries entering from outside the EU with goods purchased in non-EU countries, duty-free in EU countries or on the airplane, ferry or in the airport are allowed 200 cigarettes, 100 cigarillos, 50 cigars, or 250 grams of tobacco, as well as 1 litre of spirits or 2 litres of sparkling wine.
+Travellers arriving from an EU country with duty-paid goods purchased in an EU country are allowed 800 cigarettes or 400 cigarillos or 200 cigars or 1 kilogram of tobacco, and 10 litres of spirits.
+Residents of non-EU countries entering from outside the EU are allowed 200 cigarettes or 100 cigarillos or 50 cigars or 250 grams of tobacco, as well as 1 litre of spirits, 4 litres of wine and 16 litres of beer.
+They can also bring in other goods up to the value of KRR 3,250 for air travellers and KRR 2,250 for other travellers.

 Become our Denmark Travel Expert